martibosch/ubuntu-setup-guide/README.md

 1. Configure the named profiles using the command `aws configure --profile <profile-name>`.

+#### GitHub CLI

+1. Add the autocompletion setup to the zsh profile following the steps at https://www.ajfriesen.com/github-cli-auto-completion-with-oh-my-zsh/

 ## 6. Emacs

 1. Clone [the emacs setup](https://github.com/martibosch/.emacs.d), i.e., `git clone git@github.com:martibosch/.emacs.d.git` to the user's home directory.
 2. Follow the installation steps in the `README.md` file.

+## 7. Kubernetes

+### minikube

+1. Add the autocompletion setup to the zsh profile.
+First ensure that the directory `~/.oh-my-zsh/completions` exists (otherwise create it), then run `minikube completion zsh > ~/.oh-my-zsh/completions/_minikube`.

+### kubectl

+1. Add the autocompletion setup to the zsh profile.
+First ensure that the directory `~/.oh-my-zsh/completions` exists (otherwise create it), then run `kubectl completion zsh > ~/.oh-my-zsh/completions/_kubectl`.